Yetangitu/owncloud-apps/README.md

+# This repository is read-only and kept only for documentation purposes.
+The development of the epubreader app is done in this repository: https://github.com/e-alfred/epubreader

 owncloud-apps
 =============

-This repo contains a few apps I made for Nextcloud and Owncloud, mostly related to reading/publishing books and other digital publications.
+This repo contains a few apps made for Nextcloud and Owncloud, mostly related to reading/publishing books and other digital publications.

 Install
 -------